28 Nov RUFOUS BETTONG

 How Aussie Ark is helping

-Aussie Ark is protecting wild areas inhabited by bettong’s by removing or managing stock and feral herbivores, conserving native vegetation, managing fire and controlling feral predators.
-Currently we are working on 400Ha sanctuary and following this a 500Ha sanctuary that our bettongs will call home, protected from unnatural predation.
-While construction is moving ahead, we are building our insurance population in specialised facilities to ensure we have a robust and healthy population.
+Aussie Ark is protecting wild areas inhabited by Rufous bettongs by removing and managing stock and feral herbivores, conserving native vegetation, managing fire and controlling feral predators.
+Currently, we are building an insurance population for the Rufous bettong in specialised facilities to ensure we have a robust and healthy population for eventual release into our 400Ha Barrington Wildlife Sanctuary, protected from unnatural predation.
+Aussie Ark hopes that in the near future, our bettongs will call our sanctuary home.
 You can help protect this species’ future by donating today.